 The best way I've found to do this is to put the horse through the herd dynamics procedure that has come to be known as Marv Walker's Bonder.
 I'm assuming from your email you have already emailed Bonder@MarvWalker.com for a free copy.

 I dont have an area small enough to use as a round pen, only big rings, so I dont know how I'm going to try the Bonder with him, I dont know if I should try it on a lunge line, or if it will make things worse.

 The procedure works in a 10 mile square area.
 You just have to move more.
 No problem if you want to shed a few pounds.
 I have done the procedure in a wide assortment of enclosures.
 I have even slapped together enclosures using whatever I could find.
 Section off some of the big arena and go at it.
 Or, like I said earlier, if you want to shed a few pounds, go at it in the big arena.

 Which one of your videos do you think would help me the most?
 I cant afford a trainer, as me and my husband are living on one paycheck, but I'll do anything I can to make my gelding and me have a good relationship.
 I know its my fault that he has changed, I dont blame him, I'm so pissed at myself for letting our relationship get like this.

 Don't beat yourself up.
 Love got in your eyes.
 It happens.
 It's fixable.
 The key is to start acting like a lead horse and less like a loving human.

-Based upon your already being jumped on I'd recommend "Mentally Connecting With Any Horse," "Gaining The Respect Of Disrespectful Horses," and "Dealing With The Aggressive Horse."
-The three of them should help you develop the knowledge and attitude you need.
-If not, my phone number is scattered all over them.
+Based upon your already being jumped on I'd recommend "Mentally Connecting With Any Horse," and "Focusing The Unfocused Horse."
+The two of them should help you develop the knowledge and attitude you need.
+If not, my phone number is scattered all over them, 706 816-7190.

 Thank you for reading, God Bless